humanitycodes/www/coursework/lessons/slides/sinatra-intro.md

 bundle install
 ```

+You may notice that this command creates a new file called `Gemfile.lock`, which stores a snapshot of the _exact_ versions of all the gems your application is using.
+Note that you'll _never_ edit this file directly - the only way it changes is through `bundle` commands.

 _Now_ let's try to run our app with the following command (make sure you're still in your project directory):

 ``` bash